juerkkil/netkat/README.md

 # netkat
 A simple netcat clone written in Rust.
-Supports IPv4/IPv6 and TCP/UDP.
+On network layer supports IPv4/IPv6 and Unix Domain sockets, and on transport layer TCP/UDP.
 Concurrency implemented using async model.

 ## Usage